 Professors all agree that our languages and cultures lab makes a great contribution to our program, but we believe that a part-time director is needed, given the number of tasks related to running and maintaining the lab.
 To cover the costs for this position, and also to pay our lab monitors and to purchase vital items such as replacement computers, the Department charges a lab fee for all 100 and 200-level courses that often meet in the lab.
-The chairperson worked with Indiana University administrators to increase the fee in order to acquire sufficient funding, but Indiana University put a freeze on raising fees.
+The chairperson, together with the Dean and Asst.
+Dean of the College of Arts and Sciences, continued working with Indiana University administrators to increase the fee in order to acquire sufficient funding, and Indiana University administration agreed to increase the fee.
+Also, in May, new computers and software were purchased for the lab.

 We believe that it is vital that our part-time coordinator also be a teacher in our department.
 We continue to search for a solution to this situation, since the responsibilities of lab coordination seem to us to be too demanding for any professor to carry out and still meet the other demands of our work.
-Currently various administrators are working with the Department to find increased funding, in order to purchase new computers and software by the summer of 2011.

-Faculty have begun to tailor their course syllabi more to the new Gen Ed guidelines.
+Faculty has continued to tailor their course syllabi more to the new Gen Ed guidelines.